syyclops/afdd/docs/logic.md

         |5e81563a-42ca-4137-9b36-f423a6f27a73-co2          |   990 | 2024-06-26 20:16:37+00|
         |8493663d-21bf-4fa7-ba8a-163308655319-temperature  |    67 | 2024-06-26 20:16:37+00|

-- Two rule objects that detect high CO2 at different severities are created, loaded into json, and loaded into the rules table in Postgres.
+- A json file that contains two rules that detect high CO2 at different severities are loaded into the rules table in Postgres.

 - A dataframe of the points' information, such as the associated devices, timeseries ids, and classes, is generated from the graph of kaiterra_example.ttl and Brick.ttl.

 ### Anomaly Detection

-Every minute, the main program detects anomalies in the past minute of sample timeseries data.
-After loading rules and a dataframe of points, the program enters the following loop:
+Every thirty minutes, the main program detects anomalies in the past thirty minutes of timeseries data.
+After loading the rules from a json file into Postgres and a graph of devices and sensors from a .ttl file into a dataframe, the program enters the following loop:

 - Gets timeseries data from the last minute that matches the CO2 brick class and puts it into a dataframe.
 Each column corresponds with one sensor's data and is labeled its timeseries id.
     - Note: This works now because all devices sends up data at the same interval.